jtorres1591/ITCS3162FinalProject/Final Project.md

 **Impact Section**

-Some positive impact from this project is that it can be used to understand the different pokemon from each generations.
-Maybe it can help beginners or even veteran players see that each generation was not made equally as the base stats are different from each other.
+A positive impact from this project is that it can be used to understand the different pokemon from each generations.
+Maybe it can help beginners or even veteran players see that each generation pokemons were not made equally as the total base stats are different from each other.
+A negative impact from this is that pokemon is just a game and you can really just make your team the way you want.
+It doesn't really matter if one generation is stronger then the next or vice versa.